ManimCommunity/manim/docs/source/contributing.rst

    You do not need to have everything (code / documentation / tests) complete to open a pull request (PR).
 If the PR is still under development, please mark it as a draft.
-Commnity developers will still be able to review the changes, discuss yet-to-be-implemented changes, and offer advice; however, the more complete your PR, the quicker it will be merged.
+Community developers will still be able to review the changes, discuss yet-to-be-implemented changes, and offer advice; however, the more complete your PR, the quicker it will be merged.